Skip to Main Content

 • All audio-only and video-only content comes with alternative access options.

-• Colour is not used as the only visual means of conveying infomration, indicating an action, prompting a response, or distinguishing a visual element.
+• Colour is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

 • All functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes.

-• For every component that recieves keyboard focus, focus can be moved away from that component using only a keyboard interface.
+• For every component that receives keyboard focus, focus can be moved away from that component using only a keyboard interface.

 • A mechanism is available to bypass blocks of content that are repeated on multiple web pages.

-• Pages on the website can be zoomed up to 200% without loss of content or functionality.
+• Pages on the website can be zoomed in without loss of content or functionality.
+How much you can zoom or magnify may depend on your web browser.

 Other Useful Resources